-(g) Requirements for Feedstock Attestation Letter.
+(((7))) (g) Requirements for feedstock attestation letter.
 Each entity in the supply chain for a specified source feedstock must maintain a specified source feedstock attestation letter.
-This applies to both pathways that are originally certified by Ecology and those that are recertifications of CARB or OR-DEQ-approved pathways.
+This applies to both pathways that are originally certified by ecology and those that are recertifications of pathways approved by CARB or OR-DEQ.
 The specified source feedstock attestation must make the following specific attestations: